Home > Babies + Kids > Diaper Bags + Changing Pads > Big, Beautiful Diaper Bag

 - Sewing Machine and standard presser foot

 - 1½ yards of 54″+ wide medium to heavy weight cotton fabric for the bag exterior and handle top

 - ⅝ yard of 54″+ wide medium to heavy weight cotton fabric for the flap lining and handle bottom

-- 1¼ yards of 60″+ wide of Polyurethane Laminate (PUL) for the bag lining; we used 1 ml PUL in Optic White
+- 1¼ yards of 60″+ wide of Polyurethane Laminate (PUL) or similar for the bag lining; we used 1 ml PUL in Optic White

 - ⅝ yard of 45″ fusible craft fleece; such as Pellon Fusible Thermolam